mshreyes/mshreyes.github.io/README.md

 **About me:**
 *Hello there, stranger!*

 I'm Shreyes.
 I'm an university student and I like to try new stuff.
-I created this site to keep track of my projects and writings.
+I created this site to keep track of my projects, writings and notes.
 Feel free to explore.
 Hopefully you'll find something of interest.

 ***